 - The first ice cream sundae was concocted in Two Rivers in 1881.

 - According to Wisconsin stories, Wisconsin contains more ghosts per square mile than any other state in the nation.

 Wisconsin is so much more than cheese, beer, and brats.
-All of these unique places in Wisconsin will only cause you to fall more in love with this fun state.
+These unique places in Wisconsin will only cause you to fall in love with this fun state.

 What fun and unusual places have you found to visit?
 Please share them with us.
 We are always on the lookout for something new.